 Key Elements of Indigenous Mediation

-- Inclusive participation: All affected parties and those with cultural authority to speak for Country are brought into the process, recognising that land disputes often have wider community impacts.
+- Inclusive participation: All affected parties, and those with cultural authority to speak for Country, are included — recognising that land disputes often affect extended families and the broader community.

-- Elder facilitation: Respected Elders or knowledge holders guide the process; they do not simply impose decisions but steward dialogue, interpret customary law and ensure protocols are followed.
+- Elder facilitation: Respected Elders or knowledge holders steward dialogue, interpret customary law and keep protocols in place; they facilitate rather than simply impose outcomes.

-- Consensus-based decisions: The aim is to reach outcomes acceptable to the community through dialogue and agreement rather than court-style winners and losers.
+- Consensus-based decisions: The aim is an outcome acceptable to the community through dialogue and agreement rather than a court-style win/lose result.

-- Flexible procedure: Timeframes and formats adapt to cultural needs; processes can include separate family meetings, on-Country discussion and follow-up monitoring by the community.
+- Flexible procedure: Timeframes, locations and formats adapt to cultural needs — processes may include separate family meetings, on‑Country discussions and community monitoring of follow-up.

 “It’s my father’s land, my grandfather’s land, my grandmother’s land.
 And I’m related to it, which also gives me my identity.”